Gage13/ics2o/p5/Soccer_Game/ReadMe.txt

 Released: April 23, 2017

 Update: 5 (v1.2.2 --> v1.2.3)
 This update was supposed to be v1.3.0 However, as most of its content was released in v1.2.1 and v1.2.2, its purpose doesn't have sense.
-This update changes the instructions of the game and includes audio.
+This update changes the instructions of the game and includes audio file.
+The audio was present from v1.2.0, but some technical difficulties prevented it from being released.
+The problem is fixed by adding .htaccess file that adds support for .wav files
 Released: April 26, 2017